 What about doing that in a programmatic approach?
 What if we are developing a C# application and we need to convert some DOC or DOCX files into PDF, thus making then available to download without giving the source document to the users, possibly without having to waste an Office license to our web server/web publishing machine?

-The answer, still MS-branded, comes by the name of Microsoft Office primary interop assemblies (PIAs), aka Microsoft.Office.Interop.Word.dll.
+The answer, still MS-branded, comes by the name of Microsoft Office primary interop assemblies (PIAs), aka Microsoft Office Interop.
+Specifically, to work with Word files, you’re going to need the Microsoft.Office.Interop.Word.dll.
 If you’re using Visual Studio, you can get it from NuGet and attach to your application using the Package Explorer, otherwise you will have to download and install the official distribution package.

 As soon as you do that, you’ll be able to open and edit any MS Word document from the FileSystem or from a Byte Array, as explained in this post.
 Here’s a brief example showing what you can do: